wilson0x4d/X4DESO/X4D_Loot/README.md

 - Can be integrated with via LibStub, and a callback can be set via **X4D_Loot:RegisterCallback(color, text)**
 - Integrated into **X4D Chat** Add-On which provides timestamp support for **X4D Loot** output.

+## Known Issues

+- Loot from deconstructing items is not shown.

 ## Installation

 Open the Archive and copy the **X4D_Loot** folder into **%USERPROFILE%\Documents\Elder Scrolls Online\live\Addons\** folder.